Grootvlei Power Station

 Grootvlei Power Station is a coal-fired power station located in Grootvlei, Mpumalanga, South Africa.

 History

 The first of Grootvlei's six units was commissioned in 1969.
 In 1989 three units were mothballed and in 1990 the other three followed.
 Due to the power crisis being experienced in South Africa, Eskom decided to return the station to service.
-By 2008 three of Grootvlei's units were back online, providing 585MW to the national grid.
+By 2008 three of Grootvlei's units were back online, providing 585 MW to the national grid.

 Grootvlei's units 5 and 6 were the first test facilities for dry cooling in South Africa.
 Unit 6 has an indirect dry cooling system.

 On 22 July 2022, Unit 2 suffered a fire caused by a leaking fuel oil supply/return pipeline.

 Power generation

 The station consists of six 200 MW units for a total installed capacity of 1200 MW.
 The design efficiency at the rated Turbine Maximum Continuous Rating is 32.90%.

 Crime

 In mid-December 2022, at the request of the Minister of Public Enterprises, Pravin Gordhan, and President Cyril Ramaphosa, Minister of Defence Thandi Modise deployed a small contingent of SANDF troops at the station (besides at Camden, Majuba and Tutuka) to curb growing threats of sabotage, theft, vandalism, and corruption.